Ellinaut/elliRPC-Specification/README.md

 ### Client Responsibilities

-A client in the sense of this specification can be any browser, app or application that could execute remote procedures.
+A client in the sense of this specification can be any application that could execute remote procedures.

-Clients MUST send all requests with a request body with a correct `Content-Type` header.
-Possible content types differ between endpoints and are documented for each endpoint.
+Clients MUST send all requests containing a request body with a correct `Content-Type` header.

 Clients MUST ignore properties which they don't know.